 grl a GRangesList object with usually either leaders, cds', 3' utrs or ORFs tx default NULL, a GRangesList of transcripts or (container region), names of tx must contain all grl names.
-The names of grl can also be the ORFik orf names. that is "txName_id" is.sorted logical (TRUE), is grl sorted. upstream an integer (2), relative region to get upstream from. downstream an integer (2), relative region to get downstream from
+The names of grl can also be the ORFik orf names. that is "txName_id" is.sorted logical (TRUE), is grl sorted. unstream an integer (2) relative region to get unstream from upstream an integer (2), relative region to get upstream from. downstream an integer (2), relative region to get downstream from a GRanges, or GRangesList object if any group had > 1 exon.